Harold Mayne-Nicholls: ANFP

-Return to Sports Management
+Return to sports management

-In the year 2019, he joined the board of Blanco y Negro - managing administrator of Colo-Colo - with the position of executive vice president as representative of the Aníbal Mosa block, who led the voting at the shareholders meeting that year.
+In the year 2019, he joined the board of Blanco y Negro - managing administrator of Colo-Colo - with the position of executive vice president as representative of the Aníbal Mosa bloc, who led the voting at the shareholders meeting that year.

 Ganamos Todos NGO

 After his departure from the ANFP, the year 2011, Harold Mayne-Nicholls founded Fundación Ganamos Todos in order to bring sports and physical activity to all corners of Chile.
 Today, Harold, together with Ganamos Todos, has been present in more than 230 communes in the country, having trained 8,905 adults and carried out activities for 196,917 children.

+Political career

+Mayne-Nicholls was an independent candidate to President of Chile in the 2025 Chilean general election.
+He captured 163,273 votes, representing 1,26% of the total.